jrkerns/pylinac/docs/source/vmat_docs.rst

 **Allowances**

 * The images can be acquired at any SID.
+* The images can be acquired with either an AS500 (512x386) or AS1000 (1024x768) EPID.

 **Restrictions**

+    .. warning:: Analysis can catastrophically fail or give unreliable results if any Restriction is violated.

 * The tests must be delivered using the DICOM RT plan files provided by Varian which follow the test layout of Jorgensen et al.
 * The images must be acquired with the EPID.